 |Page tools: Print Page Print All RSS Search this Product|

-The value of new lending commitments to households rose 3.2 per cent in August 2019, seasonally adjusted, according to the latest Australian Bureau of Statistics (ABS) figures.
+The value of new loan commitments for housing rose by 1.8 per cent in November 2019, seasonally adjusted, according to the latest Australian Bureau of Statistics figures.

-More information is available in Lending to Households and Businesses, Australia (cat no. 5601.0).
+More information is available in Lending Indicators, Australia (cat no. 5601.0).

 These documents will be presented in a new window.